julesra/marktext/README.md

 #### Windows

-Simply download and install MarkText via setup wizard (`marktext-setup-%version%.exe`) and choose whether to install per-user or machine wide.
+Simply download and install MarkText via setup wizard (`marktext-setup-%version%.exe`) from the [release page](https://github.com/marktext/marktext/releases/latest) and choose whether to install per-user or machine wide.
+Or download the latest **marktext-x64-win.zip** file from the [release page](https://github.com/marktext/marktext/releases/latest).
 Alternatively, install MarkText using a package manager such as [Chocolatey](https://chocolatey.org/) or [Winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/).

 To use Chocolatey, you need to have [Chocolatey](https://chocolatey.org/install) installed: